 Practicing has the biggest role in becoming a world champion

 It was a natural evolution from competing that you follow up and you feel the responsibility to pass the knowledge.
-Perhaps with time it also become a challenge to understand it a bit more, when you’re deeply involved in it you understand the words but you need to stand back to see the full picture.
-Therefore, teaching was the next step to self-discovery.
+Perhaps with time it also become a challenge to understand it a bit more.
+When you’re deeply involved in it you understand the words but you need to stand back to see the full picture.
+Therefore, becoming a teacher was the next step to self-discovery.

 You have to grow from the inside out

-At first I was following the kind of lessons that I had, and then I started to see what you need to change and improve to make it your own method of dancing.
+At first I was following the kind of lessons that I had.
+Then I started to see what you need to change and improve to make it your own method of dancing.
 It’s hard to find the right ways to say what do you want your student to do.

 Six fundamentals of teaching: music, technique, character, choreography, presentation and charisma